PostgreSQL vs DynamoDB: Use Cases and Trade-offs

 - Backups: $0.20/GB/month

-- 1M reads/day, 500K writes/day
+Example workload: 1M reads/day, 500K writes/day

-- PostgreSQL: ~$200/month
+- PostgreSQL (db.t3.medium RDS): ~$200/month

-- DynamoDB (on-demand): ~$75/month
+- DynamoDB on-demand: ~$75/month

 CREATE TABLE users (